waku-org/specs/template.md

 Implementors are free to decide on how to implement these details.

-## Implementation Suggestions (optional)
+## Implementation Suggestions
-An optional *implementation suggestions* section may provide suggestions on how to approach implementation details, and, if available, point to existing implementations for reference.
+An *implementation suggestions* section may provide suggestions on how to approach implementation details, as well as more context an implementer may need to be aware off when proceeding with the implementation.

+if available, point to existing implementations for reference.